Ada-Developers-Academy/core-unit-1/fundamentals-recap/conditionals-recap.md

 3 > 0 and 100 <= 999
 ```

-For `or`, if at least one side is truthy, then the entire experssion is `True`.
+For `or`, if at least one side is truthy, then the entire expression is `True`.
 Otherwise, it's `False`.
 The following examples evaluate as `True`:

 ```python
 False or True